 This page presents several places in Moscow which offer panoramic views of the city and provide good opportunities for taking pictures and videos.

-Vorobyovy Gory (Sparrow Hills) viewing deck is located on the higher bank of the Moskva River and provides a panoramic view, partially spoiled by tall chimneys.
+Vorobyovy Gory (Sparrow Hills) viewing deck is located on the higher bank of the Moskva River and provides a panoramic view of Moscow.
 The deck is located near Lomonosov University’s main building - the tallest of the skyscrapers built in 1950s.
 The deck is also a Moscow’s bikers’ meeting point.

 To reach the deck, go to the same-name metro station (line 1, red.)
-Take the northern exit from the station and proceed along the embankment to the ropeway which will take you to the deck for RUR 400 (RUR 500 on weekends).
+Take the northern exit from the station and proceed along the embankment to the cableway which will take you to the deck.
 You may also take the southern exit from metro and turn left to find the ascending path which will eventually take you to an alley.
 Turn right and walk about half kilometre to the deck.